Amanda Lewis, MA

 Citizenship: Dual Canadian and EU (Irish)

-A decade of experience in book publishing as editorial director, editor, managing editor, and freelance editor in traditional publishing, self-publishing, and hybrid publishing models.
+More than a decade of experience in book publishing as editorial director, editor, managing editor, and freelance editor in traditional publishing, self-publishing, and hybrid publishing models.

 Longtime editor at Penguin Random House Canada.